Post-Workout Tips to Maximize Recovery & Results

-- Immediate recovery which happens within the hour after the intense workout session.
+- Immediate recovery happens within the hour after the intense workout session.

-- Long-Term recovery which is referred to as the period after post 24hours after workout.
+- Long-Term Recovery is referred to as the period after post 24hours after a workout.

-Both types are critical for keeping peak performance and for lowering chances of injury.
+Both types are critical for keeping peak performance and for lowering the chances of injury.

 For immediate recovery specifically, you should also focus on your post-workout protein intake.
 Probably the best way to do this is to prepare a delicious post-workout drink that’s packed with protein and essential amino acids.

 What you eat before and after your workout matters

 Food is the essence of life, we all know that.
 It influences every little detail of our body including our brain.

 When it comes to nutrition for recovery, there are a couple of processes that happen in our bodies you should know about.